BrainCamp 2019 is happening on March 23 from 8:30am-12:30 pm at the Cobb Safety Village in Marietta, GA.

 For GPS: The Cobb County Safety Village’s Address is 1220 Al Bishop Drive, Marietta, GA 30008

 Great news for new drivers!
-Free driver's ed classes available for eligible students this summer.
+Scholarships available for Qualified Students.

 The Georgia Education Grant Scholarship Program has certified our program to offer qualified students free driver's ed courses.